Great Dane Dog Breed Information

 = very/a lot; = not very/a little

 The Great Dane’s love for humans is as big as its sizable stature.
 They like to cuddle and seem to fancy themselves as cute little lapdogs.
 It’s almost like they don’t know how large they are (or they don't WANT to know).
 In fact, these “gentle giants” can be quite alarming to people that don’t know dogs well.
-But this XXL dog is docile, very affectionate and obedient.
+But this XXL dog is very docile, affectionate and obedient.

 But it needs the right training.
 This is especially important with the Great Dane, because such a big, heavy dog is not as easy to hold as a chihuahua is.
 Fortunately, it is not boisterous but relaxed and easy to train, too.

 Let's check some records!
 The biggest dog that ever lived was a Great Dane.
 We should actually say the “tallest” dog in the world, as big could also mean wide.
 This was a male dog called Zeus.
 He measured an impressive 44 inch (111.8 cm) up to his shoulder.
 Sadly, Zeus died in 2014 at the age of 5.
 The largest female Great Dane was Morgan with 3 ft 2.6 in (98.15 cm).
 But don't worry: Not every Great Dane gets as big.
 But don’t worry, not all Great Danes get as tall as this one.

 Great Danes are available in many great colors: fawn, brindle, blue and black.
 There are also special fur markings, named as the "Harlequin" (black and white patches) or "Mantle" (black fur covers the body like a coat).